 The project paired scientists with artists to create infographics about their research -- and by all accounts, it was a huge success.
 “We have more labs that want to participate than we can do [infographic] stories on!”
 Kantar exclaimed.
 The infographics have been sent to various professional societies and schools to use, printed as posters, and shared on social media, and he believes they will be useful for years to come.
 The project also helped the scientists think differently about their research, as they assessed which aspects to focus on sharing with public audiences.

-Kantar and his colleagues are in the process of publishing an article about the project, and he has about the lessons learned.
+Kantar and his colleagues published an article about the project, and he has about the lessons learned.
 He notes that having the AAAS name associated with the effort helped them get a grant to pay the artists.
 It was also a success because they were filling a real need: scientists want infographics to share, but they don’t want to have to create the infrastructure for doing so themselves.
 “Scientists want to create these without struggling to develop a whole new skillset,” says Kantar.

 Kantar is involved in another matchmaking project as well.
 As part of a course he is teaching to high school students on science communication, students are paired with research labs at the University of Hawaiʻi based on their interests.
 The students interviewed the scientists and created 90-120 second clips that aired on the University of Hawaiʻi radio station, which has 6,000 daily listeners, on June 7.